-We, as an Epileptic (I’m sorry, I know some prefer “w/ epilepsy”) community are sorely under-recognized in general societal knowledge and funding, yet we outnumber cerebral palsy, multiple sclerosis, muscular distrophy and parkinson’s diagnosis combined.
+We, as an Epileptic (I’m sorry, I know some prefer “w/ epilepsy”) community are sorely under-recognized in general societal knowledge and funding, yet we outnumber autism, cerebral palsy, multiple sclerosis, muscular distrophy and parkinson’s diagnosis combined.

 We, in our community, outnumber the amount of deaths per year over breast cancer, and yet many friends of ours are barrrrrrely, if at all, somewhat knowledgeable about epilepsy and seizures.
 I’m not shaming people.
 I’m bringing to light the lack of emphasis, the lack of education, the lack of importance, placed on a disease that affects 3 MILLION people in the United States alone.
 65 million in the world.
 Count that.
 Soak it in.
 Seriously.
 Stop reading and stare at those numbers.